specialunderwear/as3-mixin/readme.rst

     public class GeneralTable
     {

-        // the delegate is a subobject, that defines objectAtRowAndCol. public var delegate:ObjectAtRowDelegate;
+        // the delegate is a subobject, that defines addObjectAtRowAndCol. public var delegate:ObjectAtRowDelegate;

-        // draw would call objectAtRowAndCol on the subobject. public function draw():void
+        // draw would call addObjectAtRowAndCol on the subobject. public function draw():void
         {
             for (var i:int = 0; i < data.length; i++) {
                 for (var j:int = 0; j < data[i].length; j++) {

                     // Complicated code!
-                    addChild(this.delegate.objectAtRowAndCol(this, i, j));
+                    addChild(this.delegate.addObjectAtRowAndCol(this, i, j));
                 }
             }
         }